An Overview of Partnership Firm Registration

-No, obtaining registration of a Partnership Firm is not at all compulsory, but, the same is optional and discretionary for the partners.
+No, obtaining Registration of a Partnership Firm is not at all compulsory, but the same is optional and discretionary for the partners.
 However, it is pertinent to take into consideration that it is always advisable and suggested to get the partnership firm registered under the provisions of the Indian Partnership Act, 1932.
-The reason for the same is that a registered partnership firm enjoys more benefits, special rights and privileges that are not available with the unregistered partnership firms.
+The reason for the same is that a registered partnership firm enjoys more benefits, special rights and privileges that are not available in the unregistered partnership firms.

 Main Elements of a Partnership Deed

-Partnership Deed is an agreement signed among the partners regarding the working and operation of the partnership firm.
+The Partnership Deed format is an agreement signed among the partners regarding the working and operation of the partnership firm.
 Further, a Partnership deed can be both oral and written.
-However, it is always advised and suggested to draft a partnership deed in a written form in order to avoid any future conflicts.
+However, it is always advised and suggested to draft a partnership deed in a written form to avoid future conflicts.